Thriveworks Chesapeake offers counseling for divorce recovery, and we have helped many clients forge a new, fulfilling future.

 - Criticism: Instead of attacking the problem, spouses can attack each other.
 When dissenting, negative, nit-picking, and pessimistic interactions are more common than loving and kind experiences, they take a toll.

 - Defensiveness: Shifting responsibility, blaming others, and other defensive actions mean that people do not accept responsibility for their own choices and actions.

-- Stonewalling: Many couples can overcome difficult problems if they deal with them, but when they are denied, minimized, and/or avoided, hardships quickly grow and overpower a marriage.
+- Stonewalling: Many couples can overcome difficult problems if they deal with them, but when they are denied, minimized, and avoided, hardships quickly grow and overpower a marriage.

 - Contempt: Disrespect may be the leading killer of intimacy.
 Superiority, derision, and condescension drive wedges between spouses.

-If you have recently ended a marriage, do you recognize any of these behaviors?
+Do you recognize any of these behaviors if you have recently ended a marriage?
 Most likely, you do.
-These four horsemen are toxic attitudes and actions, and anyone who has experience them may need to detox.
+These four horsemen are toxic attitudes and actions, and anyone who has experienced them may need to detox.
 Many people choose to take intentional time to heal from a difficult marriage by pursuing divorce recovery.

 Recovery and Healing from a Divorce